Every year, young artists make Carclew House their creative home.

 Motus Collective, a dance collective aimed at exploring inter-disciplinary connections, co-founded by Zoe Gay and Felicity Boyd.
 Motus Collective will utilize the Ballroom to professionalise their practice, while using the space to deliverer workshops, rehearsals and classes, along with the ongoing development of their series of short dance films.

-Carclew’s 2020 Curator in Residence, Christina Lauren continued her residency into 2021, having endured several setbacks due to the COVID-19 situation in South Australia.
-Christina has curated Carclew's 2021 exhibitions at Carclew House.
+Carclew’s 2020 Curator in Residence, Christina Massolino will continue her residency into 2021, having endured several setbacks due to the COVID-19 situation in South Australia.
+Christina will curate up to six exhibitions at Carclew House throughout 2021

 Adelaide Central School of Arts Honour student Nicole Clift is looking at the residency as an opportunity to experiment with new materials, including sound and light as ways of harnessing other modes of experience.